 Founded in 1998, Solarcentury has been around since the early days of the solar industry and has been part of the evolution that has made solar PV the attractive investment it is today.
 Solarcentury has put solar on more types of sites than any other company in the industry, and has won multiple awards for product innovation.
 Solarcentury is in business for a purpose: to make a meaningful difference in the fight against climate change.
 All of their customers benefit from their experience in terms of engineering quality, sheer breadth of deployment and absolute commitment to solar.
 Choosing Solarcentury means you’re in very good hands.

 Campaign objective and project background

-This was followed later in 2013 by a campaign of similar audience and messaging into Italy.
+This was followed later by a campaign of similar audience and messaging into Italy.
 This was managed by the Solarcentury office in Italy and necessitated a native Italian speaker from a certain region of Italy and good diary management skills.
-This campaign was repeated twice in February and June of 2014.
+This campaign was repeated twice.

 Alongside this a campaign was also launched which focused on Solarcentury’s ground mounted development programme, specifically looking for land that would be suitable and is available for the purpose of building a solar farm with a 25 year lifespan.
 There were some clearly defined criteria:

 - Be either level or with a south facing slope